-All three nuclear-armed states of concern-Russia, China, and the DPRK-view strategic competition with the US as having a nuclear dimension not competitors, nuclear confined to high-end warfare. forces are a deterrence For these competitors, nuclear tool that plays "a forces are a deterrence tool that foundational and active role across all phases of crisis plays "a foundational and active and conflict." role across all phases of crisis and conflict."6 Their deterrence value goes beyond preventing nuclear war by casting a shadow across US conventional operations that would impede these competitors' strategic interests.
+All three nuclear-armed states of concern- Russia, China, and the DPRK-view strategic competition with the US as having a nuclear dimension not confined to high-end warfare.
+For these competitors, nuclear forces are a deterrence tool that plays "a foundational and active role across all phases of crisis and conflict."6 Their deterrence value goes beyond preventing nuclear war by casting a shadow across US conventional operations that would impede these competitors' strategic interests.